 Psalms Part One: Deep Dive

 We’re living in a time where we see many people face an emotional crisis on a daily basis, so much so, that they rely on medical aid to numb their pain.
 Why do the Psalms bring such relief and reassurance to us believers in this modern era?
-The answer is simple.
-It gives us the permission and freedom to process the emotions of anger, sadness, fear, shame, depression and anxiety without feeling defeated or forgotten.
-David, the central figure of worship and main contributor of Psalms, certainly didn’t have any problems expressing himself.
-Quite the opposite in fact.
-Some might think that David was a ‘glass is half full’ kind of guy or that he was perhaps a whinger but those kinds of people never get things done because they’re too busy being critical, judgmental and intolerant.
+The answer is simple: it gives us the permission and freedom to process the emotions of anger, sadness, fear, shame, depression and anxiety without feeling defeated or forgotten.
+David, the central figure of worship and main contributor of Psalms, certainly didn’t have any problems expressing himself–quite the opposite, in fact.
+Some might think that David was a ‘glass half full’ kind of guy or that he was perhaps a whinger and those kinds of people never get things done because they’re too busy being critical, judgmental and intolerant.

 Without the transparency of the psalmist, would we give ourselves permission to find God through life’s negative challenges?
 Who knows?
 Maybe not.
-Psalms have also been a constant ‘go to’ for Christians when it comes to inspiration for worship etc. The term worship from the Old Testament to the New, before music became the conduit by which we express it for the modern worship services, means to live a life of consecration towards God.
-It was mentioned by the prophets and priests in the Old Testament and then by Paul in chapter 12 in his letter to the church in Rome.
-Paul writes, “Therefore, I urge you, brothers and sisters, in view of God's mercy, to offer your bodies as a living sacrifice, holy and pleasing to God, this is your true and proper worship”.
-Paul is talking about a life that is submerged for God despite personal circumstances or feelings.
+Psalms have also been a constant ‘go to’ for Christians when it comes to inspiration for worship.
+The term ‘worship’, from the Old Testament to the New, before music became the conduit by which we express it for the modern worship services, means to live a life of consecration towards God.
+It was mentioned by the prophets and priests in the Old Testament and then by Paul in Chapter 12 in his letter to the church in Rome.
+Paul writes, ‘Therefore, I urge you, brothers and sisters, in view of God's mercy, to offer your bodies as a living sacrifice, holy and pleasing to God, this is your true and proper worship.’
+Paul is talking about a life that is submerged in God despite personal circumstances or feelings.

 Ryan Smith is a Pastor at C3 Church Oxford Falls.
 He led the worship team at C3 Church Oxford Falls for over 15 years and is an incredible communicator, writer and one of the funniest people we know!